Orwell Astronomical Society (Ipswich)

 Many thanks to all who so generously supported us by arranging displays, helping out at the stands, answering endless questions at the eyepieces or marshalling traffic in the car park, all of which helped to make this a most memorable occasion!

-Finally a selection of photographs taken during the event.
+A selection of photographs taken during the event.

 Neil Morley & Roy Gooding